 numbers 133 to 199

-Restrictions were lifted soon after the end of the war.
-Production of decorative shapes 1 to 68 resumed and the Later Series was extended with new designs and some further revivals from the Early Series.
+Restrictions were lifted immediately after the end of the war.
+Production of decorative shapes 1 to 68 resumed and the Later Series was now extended with new designs plus some further revivals from the Early Series.
 Shapes introduced post-war are generally uncommon today but examples more often found include the number 146 jugs and 163 posy ring, both of them Early Series revivals.

 Plain white or near-white finishes are found on many pieces.
 Past number 175 they are the most common finishes, except for the range 185-193 which were 'agate ware' using contrasting coloured clays to give a swirling variegated effect